 In early December 1981, the CIA was preparing to go before a Senate Judiciary Committee with the goal of adding additional restrictions to FOIA, which the agency felt had already had a negative impact on its work.

-During that time, records unearthed in CREST by Michael Best show the agency received a memo from Senator Rob Simmons, a former CIA officer who was then Director of the Select Committee on Intelligence.
+During that time, records unearthed in CREST by Emma Best show the agency received a memo from Senator Rob Simmons, a former CIA officer who was then Director of the Select Committee on Intelligence.
 Simmons warned that other committees might not be as “sensitive” to the needs of the Agency …

 and as such, it’d be in their best interests to choose their examples carefully, and in particular avoid the subject of ████████.